adriel-tech/adriel-tech.github.io/_posts/2021-11-12-BastilleBSD-Tips.md

 CMD printf '####\n#### Setup: Post commands\n####\n'
 ~~~

-Now let us build up our nginx-TEST-setup Bastillefile.
+Now let's build up our nginx-TEST-setup Bastillefile.
 I want this jail to be a VNET jail with IPv6 and a
 default PF firewall enabled.
 I include the 'default-configs' of course, also 2 'snippet' Bastillefiles
 that will enable ipv6 and pf with a basic pf.conf.